versluis/Zen-Dash/readme.txt

 1. Or: download the ZIP file, then head over to Plugins - Add New - Install, then browse to your file
 1. Or: from Plugins - Add New, search for "zen dash", find this plugin and hit "install"
 1. Then: Activate the plugin through the 'Plugins' menu in WordPress
-1. Under Dashboard - Zen Dash you find an admin interface to toggle your Dashboard Widgets
+1. Under Dashboard - Zen Dash you find an admin interface with tabs.
+Toggle at leisure.

 == Frequently Asked Questions ==